 Me: There are certain similarities, yes.

 Sue: How did they sneak this idea into an afternoon tea-time slot?
-The concept is pretty horrific.
+It’s horrific.

-Me: This story scared the shit out of me when I was a kid.
+Me: This story gave me nightmares when I was a kid.
 I couldn’t hide behind a sofa, though – ours was pushed up against the wall – so I had to use a cushion instead.
-In fact, I’m fairly certain that The Ark in Space gave me nightmares.
+In fact, I’m sure The Ark in Space gave me nightmares.

 Sue: Yes, and you’ve been terrified of bubble wrap ever since.

-The episode concludes with Noah realising that he’s not feeling himself.
+The episode concludes with Noah definitely not feeling himself.

-Sue: Now, that is going to **** up the gene pool.
+Sue: (Pointing at Noah’s infected hand) Now that’s going to **** up the gene pool.

-Sue: I know I really should be laughing at this but the actor’s performance is selling it to me.
-But it’s still just some bubble wrap sprayed painted green, you know.
-There’s no getting around that fact.
+Sue: I know I should be laughing at this, but the actor’s performance is selling it to me.
+Even though it’s just some bubble wrap that’s been sprayed green – there’s no getting around that fact.

-Me: You have to remember that bubble wrap was probably quite exotic in 1975; it wouldn’t have been so familiar to the audience back then.
+Me: You have to remember bubble wrap was quite exotic in 1975, it wouldn’t have been so familiar back then.
 Give them a break.

-Sue: You never got this defensive when I criticised some of the monsters in Jon Pertwee’s stories.
+Sue: You never got this defensive when I criticised the monsters in Jon Pertwee’s stories.

-Me: Yes, but this is an incredible performance from Kenton Moore as Noah.
-Just look at the anguish etched into his face.
+Me: Yes, but this is an incredible performance from Kenton Moore.
+Look at the anguish etched into his face!
 It’s incredible!

-Sue: Well, it was.
-Now he looks like Rod Hull practicing his act in his bedroom.
-It doesn’t help that if you look at the bubble wrap pattern you can make out a little face.
-Look!
+Sue: He looks like Rod Hull practicing with Emu in his bedroom.
+It doesn’t help that if you can make out a little face on the bubble wrap.
 Can you see its eyes and nose?
-But full marks to the actor for banging his hand on the desk without popping it.
-It is a great performance.
+But full marks to the actor.
+He managed to bang his hand on that desk without popping it.

 As Noah succumbs to the Wirrn, Vira laments his passing.

-Sue: Maybe they can pair bond Harry with Sue Lawley.
+Sue: Maybe they can pair-bond Harry with Sue Lawley.
 Does Harry stay behind to revive the human race?
-That would be a nice end to his story.
+That would be nice.

-When the Doctor and Sarah are attacked by the beast, the story reaches a new low point for Sue.
+Having said that, when the Doctor and Sarah are attacked by the same creature later, the story reaches a low point for Sue.

-Sue: You could easily run away from that thing!
-It’s moving like a snail – literally like a snail.
+Sue: Run away from it!
+It’s literally moving like a snail.

-Sue: Why couldn’t the Doctor have worked that out from what happened to Harry’s shoes?
+Sue: Why didn’t the Doctor work that out after what happened to Harry’s shoes?
 They should have guessed that ages ago.
-It’s so obvious – they spent an episode trying to switch the bloody thing off.
+It’s so obvious – they spent a whole episode trying to switch the bloody electricity off.

-Sue: I could have done without the shaky dissolve.
-In fact, I can’t say I’m impressed with the direction in this story.
-It’s alright, but it’s nothing special.
+Sue: I could have done without the shaky dissolve, thanks.
+In fact I can’t say I’m impressed with the direction in this story.
+It’s okay, but it’s nothing special.

-When searching for a means of escape, the Doctor realises that the Ark’s matter transporter works both ways.
+The Doctor suddenly realises that the Ark’s matter transporter works both ways.

 Sue: You can reverse anything in this programme.
-Everyone knows that.
+Everybody knows that.

-As a crew member named Rogin climbs onto the magic bed, Sue finds fault with the Ark’s ergonomics.
+However, when a crew member named Rogin approaches the magic bed, Sue is forced to question the Ark’s ergonomics.

-Sue: They should have worked out a better access route to that bed.
-You know, like some tiny fold-a-way stairs.
-If they had to clean somebody’s piss up, they’d have to trample over all the expensive machinery just to get at it.
+Sue: They should have worked out a better way to access that bed.
+Maybe some tiny fold-a-way stairs.
+If they had to clean somebody’s piss up, they’d have to trample over the expensive machinery to get to it.

 Me: What possessed you to think of such an eventuality?
 Jesus!

-Sue: This is much more like it.
+Sue: This is more like it.
 Why didn’t they cut the power ages ago?
-It’s a lot more scary now.
+This is actually scary now.
 They should have lit the whole thing like this.

-But, just a few seconds later, the Doctor is sweetness and light as he asks Sarah for her input.
+But then, a few seconds later, the Doctor is all sweetness and light as he asks Sarah for her input.

 Sue: Okay, fair enough.
-That is a big difference.
+That is a big difference, I suppose.
 Pertwee wouldn’t have behaved like that.
 Still a bit rude, though.
 And does Tom Baker ever blink?
 I don’t think I’ve seen him blink.
-He’d be good against the weeping statues in the new series.
+He’d be good against the ‘Weeping Statues’ in the new series.

-Sue: Oh, I like the lilac lighting.
+Sue: I like the lilac lighting.
 Why didn’t they shoot the whole thing like this?
-The lighting in the first three episodes was terrible but this is really nice.
+The lighting in the first three episodes was terrible, but this is really nice.

-Sue: You can see how Amy and Rory’s banter may have been influenced by Harry and Sarah Jane.
+Sue: You can see how Amy and Rory’s banter could have been influenced by Harry and Sarah Jane.
 They have a similar chemistry.
-I just hope they don’t start shagging each other in the TARDIS.
+I just hope they don’t start shagging in the TARDIS.

 Sue: It’s definitely turned into Alien again.
-When was Alien released?
+So when was Alien released?

-Sue: So Ridley Scott could have seen this before he made Alien?
+Sue: So Ridley Scott might have seen this before he made Alien?

 Sue: Maybe he showed it to his crew and said, “I want it to look like that, but with decent lighting, sets, monsters and music”.

-When Sarah finds herself stuck in the shaft, the Doctor decides to taunt her out.
+When Sarah gets stuck in the narrow shaft, the Doctor uses reverse psychology to tease her out.

-Sue: I knew he was just pretending to be mad at her.
-If this had been Pertwee I would have believed him.
-Maybe that’s why Sarah believed him – maybe she’s used to it.
+Sue: I knew he was only pretending to be angry with her.
+If that had been Jon Pertwee, I would have believed his insults.
+Maybe that’s why Sarah believed him.
+She’s used to it.

-The Doctor and Sarah reach the control room but a Wirrn attempts to interfere with their progress.
+The Doctor and Sarah reach the control room, but a Wirrn intercedes.

-Sue: Just walk away from the grill!
-Sarah Jane is starting to irritate me a bit now.
+Sue: Just step away from the grill!
+Sarah Jane is really beginning to irritate me now.
 Get a grip, girl!

 Sue: What a nice man.
-And it’s nice to know that cockneys wills survive in the future; at the beginning, I thought it was just stuck-up pompous twats who were going to repopulate the planet; there’s hope for us all yet.
+It’s nice to know cockneys survive in the future.
+At the beginning, I thought it was only the stuck-up pompous twats who were going to repopulate the planet, so there’s still hope for us yet, love.

 Sue: I thought you said this story was only four episodes long?
 Why hasn’t this ended yet?

-Me: It’s a return to the formula of the early days where the stories would flow into each other.
+Me: They’ve returned to the formula where the stories flow into each other.

-Sue: So, they will come back to the Ark later, then?
+Sue: So, they come back to the Ark later, then?

 Sue: So, The Ark in Space has an arc in space?
 Can you see what I did there?

-As our heroes prepare to leave, Sue suddenly becomes very animated.
+As our heroes prepare to leave, Sue becomes very animated indeed.

-Sue: Hang on a minute – I recognise this.
-I’m sure I’ve seen this before.
+Sue: Hang on a minute… I’ve seen this before!
 I recognise Sarah Jane’s yellow coat and bobble hat.

-Me: I believe you are experiencing your first memory of watching Doctor Who with me – almost 19 years ago to the very day.
+Me: It’s your first memory of watching Doctor Who with me – almost 19 years ago to the day.
 But we’ll save that story for another time.

-Sue: It was good but it wasn’t great.
-I admit that Tom Baker was brilliant and the overall concept was okay (although I’m sure the story could have been told in a much better way), but the direction was a bit flat and the acting ranged from the very good to the completely bizarre.
+Sue: It was good, but it wasn’t great.
+I admit that Tom Baker was brilliant, and the concept was all right, but the direction was a bit flat and the acting ranged from the very good to the completely bizarre.
 It could have been a lot scarier, too.
-And I’m very sorry but the monsters looked ridiculous.
+I’m sorry, Neil, but the monsters looked ridiculous.
 Having said that, it flew by.
-It’s a tough one to score but I’ll give it the benefit of the doubt.
+It’s a tough one to score so I’ll give it the benefit of the doubt.

-Me: That was our first story from new producer Philip Hinchcliffe and script editor Robert Holmes.
+Me: That was the first story from producer Philip Hinchcliffe and script editor Robert Holmes.
 Could you tell?

-Sue: It did feel a little different.
+Sue: It did feel a bit different.
 I couldn’t imagine Jon Pertwee appearing in that story.
-I can imagine Patrick Troughton doing it but not Pertwee.
-I’m glad that Robert Holmes is a regular feature now – his scripts are always a cut above the rest – and the tone does seem to have shifted a bit.
-I can’t quite put my finger on it yet but it’s definitely an easier programme to watch.
-And no CSO either, which was nice.
+I could imagine Patrick Troughton doing it, but not Pertwee.
+I’m glad Robert Holmes is a regular now – his scripts are always a cut above the rest.
+And the tone does seem to have shifted a bit.
+I can’t quite put my finger on it, but it’s definitely an easier programme to watch.
+And no CSO either, which is nice.